yingyonghui/CommPath/README.md

 Now genesets showing overlap with the marker ligands and receptors are stored  in ***tumor.obj@pathway[['pathwayLR']]***.
 Then we score the pathways to measure the activation levels for each pathway in each cell.

 ```
-# To compute pathway activation score by the gsva algorithm or in an average manner
+# To compute pathway activation score by the gsva algorithm.
+For more information about the gsva algorithm, see the GSVA package (PMID: 23323831)
-# For more information about the gsva algorithm, see the GSVA package (PMID23323831)
+# Since the GSVA algorithm is time-consuming on large datasets, we also provide the UCell algorithm (PMID: 34285779) as an alternative.
+In addition, you can also assess the pathway activity in an average manner.
 tumor.obj <- scorePath(object = tumor.obj, method = "gsva", min.size = 10)
 ```